Transatlantic telegraph cable: Later cables

 Additional cables were laid between Foilhommerum and Heart's Content in 1873, 1874, 1880, and 1894.
 By the end of the 19th century, British-, French-, German-, and American-owned cables linked Europe and North America in a sophisticated web of telegraphic communications.

 The original cables were not fitted with repeaters, which potentially could completely solve the retardation problem and consequently speed up operation.
 Repeaters amplify the signal periodically along the line.
 On telegraph lines this is done with relays, but there was no practical way to power them in a submarine cable.
 The first transatlantic cable with repeaters was TAT-1 in 1956.
 This was a telephone cable and used a different technology for its repeaters.

-Impact
+Significance

 A 2018 study in the American Economic Review found that the transatlantic telegraph substantially increased trade over the Atlantic and reduced prices.
-The study estimates that "the efficiency gains of the telegraph to be equivalent to 8 percent of export value".
+The study estimates that efficiency gains due to the establishment of the telegraph connection amounted to 8 percent of export value.